DopierRex/OneNext/README.md

 Navigate to the place where you downloaded the distribution and double-click it to unzip.
 Select all files and copy them to the root folder of the FAT16 4gb SD card (or the first FAT16 4gb partition, if you have opted to have multiple drives in NextZXOS, as in REQUIREMENTS above).

-At this stage, it's a good idea to check out your official NextZXOS distribution by inserting the new SD card in the Spectrum Next, before proceeding to the next step.
+Now, please check out your official NextZXOS distribution by inserting the new SD card in the Spectrum Next, before proceeding to the next step.
 Remember that a 'Screen Test' will be enabled at your first start up (press 'V' VGA, 'R' RGB, 'D' Digital, 'A' ALL).

 PLEASE NOTE: You need at least core v3.01.10
-Please read the instructions carefully at the link above for SYSTEM/NEXT 22.10
+Please read the instructions carefully at the link above for SYSTEM/NEXT 22.10 Also, you may notice the section 'Note for PS/2 keyboard users' on the official distribution release website listed above.
+As extra cores require an external PS/2 keyboard, that feature needs to be enabled!

-Also, you may notice the section 'Note for PS/2 keyboard users' on the official distribution release website listed above.
-As extra cores require an external PS/2 keyboard, that feature needs to be enabled (you can still use a mouse AND a keyboard with a PS/2 Y-splitter cable).
-However, no action is really required at this stage because, after you complete the next step (3), PS/2 keyboard will be automatically configured.
+TEST VGA video and PS/2 KEYBOARD before proceeding with next step.

 -STEP 3